-Dr. Neil Phillips MCIfA
+Dr. Neil Phillips

-His favored period is the Palaeolithic, an interest that he has pursued not only in Wales but also Spain, Gibraltar, and Morocco; working for The National History Museum, The National Museum of Wales and Oxford Brookes University.
+His favoured period is the Palaeolithic, an interest that he has pursued not only in Wales but also Spain, Gibraltar, and Morocco; working for The National History Museum, The National Museum of Wales and Oxford Brookes University.

-Over the intervening years, involvement in commercial archaeology has familiarised Dr. Phillips with a range of archaeological periods from Mesolithic to WW2, however the bias, in S Wales at least, tends towards either Roman or Industrial.
+Over the intervening years, involvement in commercial archaeology has familiarised Dr Phillips with a range of archaeological periods from Mesolithic to WW2, however; the bias, in S Wales at least, tends towards either Roman or Industrial.

-Dr. Phillips is at present directing the 2nd decade of a research excavation on a previously unknown phase of Post-medieval charcoal ironworking within the Wye Valley.
+Apart from ongoing commercial work, Dr Phillips is at present directing the 2nd decade of a research excavation on a previously unknown phase of Post-medieval charcoal ironworking within the Wye Valley.